alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 Do this for both the `distance` and `circumference` variables and run your code.

-You should see both of the orbital distances travelled by the Earth and Mercury printed to the console.
+You should see both the orbital distances travelled by the Earth and Mercury printed to the console.

 ## Optionals